lessthen3/Peach-E/README.md

 Peach-E is an open-source game engine licensed under the permissive MIT License.

-Currently you can target Windows, Linux, and MacOS.
+Currently you can target Windows and OSX.

 ## Building Peach-E From Source